amalcao/BT-Index/README.md

 The index must be capable of supporting exact match queries and range queries, as well as updates, inserts, and deletes.
 The system must also support serializable execution of user-specified transactions.

-My implementation is based a data structure called "Burst Tire", which was introduced by [this paper](http://ww2.cs.mu.oz.au/~jz/fulltext/acmtois02.pdf).
+My implementation is based a data structure called "Burst Trie", which was introduced by [this paper](http://ww2.cs.mu.oz.au/~jz/fulltext/acmtois02.pdf).

 The core API specification can be found in the website of SIGMOD Contest'09,